-For the classes of 2016 and later, every first-year student is required to complete Writing 5 or its equivalent, Writing 2-3.
+For the classes of 2016 and later, every first-year student is required to complete Writing 5 or its equivalents, Writing 2-3 or Humanities 1.
 These courses are offered in the fall and winter terms only.
 Enrollment limits are strictly enforced.
-Writing 5 or 2-3 courses do not serve in partial satisfaction of the General Education requirements such as distributive requirements or the world culture requirement.
+Writing 2-3 or 5 courses do not serve in partial satisfaction of the General Education requirements such as distributive requirements or the world culture requirement.

 Writing 5 focuses on the writing process, emphasizing careful analysis, thoughtful questions, and strategies for effective argument.
 Students taking Writing 5 are assigned to take it in either fall or winter term.
 This assignment cannot be changed.
 The online student placement record in Banner student indicates which term students are assigned to take Writing 5.
 Enrollment in Writing 5 is strictly limited to 16 students per section.
 Open slots are first-come, first-served.
 No waiting lists are maintained.

 Writing 2-3 is a two-term course that provides more intensive guidance through the reading, writing, and research processes, including individual support from teaching assistants and a culminating research project.
 Students likely to benefit from more support in these areas are asked to complete an online writing placement process during the summer.
 Students who are placed in Writing 2-3 and accept that placement are pre-enrolled in Writing 2 when they arrive for orientation.
 Writing 2-3 is limited to 15 students per section to allow for individualized attention.
 Writing 2-3 is taken in place of Writing 5.
 Students must complete both terms of Writing 2-3 and then a first-year seminar to fulfill the first-year writing requirement.